ahmedkaludi/critical-css-for-wp/readme.txt

 * WP Speed of Light
 * 10Web Booster – Website speed optimization, Cache & Page Speed optimizer

+**We Act Fast on Feedback!**
+We are actively developing this plugin and our aim is to make this plugin into the #1 solution for generating Critical CSS in the world.
+You can [Request a Feature or Report a Bug](https://github.com/ahmedkaludi/critical-css-for-wp/issues).

+**Technical Support**
+Support is provided in [Forum](https://wordpress.org/support/plugin/critical-css-for-wp/).

+**Would you like to contribute?**
+You may now contribute to this Critical CSS For WP plugin on Github: [View repository](https://github.com/ahmedkaludi/critical-css-for-wp) on Github

 == Changelog ==

 = 1.0.8 (26 May 2023) =